-Weekly Oil Markets Recap - Solving The Mystery Of API Vs EIA Data And What To Believe
+Weekly Oil Markets Recap - Solving The Mystery Of API Vs. EIA Data And What To Believe

 How should investors use what API reports on Tuesday?

 Historically (with limited data), API has done a great job reporting close to what EIA reported.
-There has always been a difference between the API and EIA reports as API (in our data timeframe) has under reported the total build in crude storage.
-Investors and traders can use the running average error to see if we are moving to extremes relative to the historical average for a hint at what’s to come in the following week’s report.
-With the running average error now close to the historical average, API’s Tuesday report next week will give important clues as to what EIA will report.
+There has always been a difference between the API and EIA reports, as API (in our data time frame) has underreported the total build in crude storage.
+Investors and traders can use the running average error to see if we are moving to extremes relative to the historical average for a hint at what's to come in the following week's report.
+With the running average error now close to the historical average, API's Tuesday report next week will give important clues as to what EIA will report.

 For oil market analysis and energy equity research, see here for more info.